Sverker Åström: Diplomatic career

 In 1964, Åström succeeded Agda Rössel as Sweden's Permanent Representative to the United Nations.
 He stayed on this post until 1970, when he became Sweden's chief negotiator on the EEC treaty in Brussels.
-Thereafter he served as Swedish State Secretary for Foreign Affairs from 1972 to 1977, and as Swedish ambassador to France from 1978 until his retirement in 1982.
+Thereafter he served as deputy state secretary for foreign affairs from 1971 to 1972 and state secretary for foreign affairs from 1972 to 1977, and as Swedish ambassador to France from 1978 until his retirement in 1982.

 Although Åström was a close friend of Olof Palme, the former Prime Minister of the Social Democratic Party, Åström was never member of, or attached to, a political party.

 Later life

 Åström's autobiography, Ögonblick: från ett halvsekel i UD-tjänst ("Moments: From Half a Century in the Duty of the Ministry for Foreign Affairs"), was published in 1992.

 In 2003, at the age of 87, Åström came out as a homosexual.
 In an interview he has explained that his role as a diplomat made it impossible to declare himself as homosexual in public, but that his superiors and others were informed to eliminate the possibility of him being blackmailed by foreign agents.

 In 2004 he received the "Gay person of the Year"-award from the Swedish gay-oriented magazine QX.
 In 2006 he was one of the co-hosts of the Swedish TV-series Böglobbyn ("The Gay Lobby") on Sveriges Television.
 However he decided to leave the series after just two episodes had been broadcast.

 In 2011 Åström was awarded the congress prize from the Green Party recognizing his contributions to the global environment through the UN Environment Conference in Stockholm 1972.

 He died in Stockholm in 2012.